Snapchat/KeyDB-docs/docs/modules-api-ref.md

 Return the current context's flags.
-The flags provide information on the current request context (whether the client is a Lua script or in a MULTI), and about the Redis instance in general, i.e replication and persistence.
+The flags provide information on the current request context (whether the client is a Lua script or in a MULTI), and about the KeyDB instance in general, i.e replication and persistence.

 The available flags are: